To start off this week with a little bit of goddess guidance, here's a quick reading for you all.

 Do be sure to choose a card before scrolling down to see the reveal and the meanings of all three cards.
-(Unless otherwise stated, the card messages and information on the goddesses come from the Goddess Guidance Oracle Cards available from Hay House.)
+(Unless otherwise stated, the card messages and information on the goddesses come from the Goddess Guidance Oracle Cards, and you can get your own deck here.)

 Card to the left: SIGE (Quiet Time)